taylorg8900/Ball-Sound-Game/README.md

 > - 5 = slow down spawner, if mouse is hovering over it
 > - 6 = toggle noise on / off

+# ZIP file
+You can just extract Ball-Sound-Game.zip and run that, no python IDE required :)
+However, if you want to peek around at code you can totally do that with the other files using your favorite text editor or python IDE